Value for money: Dusan Tadic, Diafra Sakho and three January comparisons

 While top strikers do beat their expected goals, even Lionel Messi is no better than 40 percent above xG.
 Strikers with conversion rates that dwarf those or Zlatan or Messi are almost always headed for a fall.

 Michael Caley is a writer bringing a statistical approach to football analysis.
-His work also appears at SBNation, the Washington Post.
-Twitter: @MC_of_A.
+Follow him on Twitter: @MC_of_A.